 Tennis: Four more Australian Open participants test positive for COVID-19

-MELBOURNE: Four more Australian Open participants, including one player, have been recorded with COVID-19 infections and more cases may come to light as testing continues, officials said on Monday (Jan 18).
+MELBOURNE: Four more Australian Open participants, including one player, have tested positive for COVID-19 and more cases may come to light as testing continues, officials said on Monday (Jan 18).

 Health authorities in Victoria state have now reported nine infections among passengers that arrived in Melbourne on charter flights for the Australian Open, which takes place from Feb 8 to Feb 21.